Configuring Time and Date Formats

 Confluence uses the Java SimpleDateFormat class.
 Head to Java SimpleDateFormat to see all allowed values, or use one of the common format examples below.

 |d MMM yy||5 Jun 19|

 Here's what the page history for the same page might look like with different date and time formats.

 Some parts of Confluence use relative dates when the change happened recently.
 For example a comment might have been added "yesterday", or a page modified "about 2 hours ago".

 It's not possible to customize this format.
 Full dates are displayed in your preferred format once the change is more than 1 day old.

-To insert a date lozenge, in the editor type // or select> Date from the toolbar.
+To insert a date lozenge, in the editor type // or choose> Date from the toolbar.

-The date format displayed will depend on the language settings of the current user, and not the global default language settings.
+When you insert a date lozenge, the date format displayed depends on the language settings for the current user.
 This means the lozenge will appear differently for different users.

 The example below shows English, Italian, Polish, German, and Japanese date formats.
 The same format is used for UK and US English.